google/grr-doc/maintaining-and-tuning/monitoring.md

     Prometheus requires to know which type of component listens on which ports.
 If you use `Monitoring.http_port_max`, make sure that only one type of GRR components (e.g. only workers) listen on a given range of ports.

-1. **FS:** Go to `~/.config/fleetspeak-server/components.textproto` and
-add the following to the end of the file:
+1. **FS:** Edit the file `server.components.config`.
+It is located in `/etc/fleetspeak-server` on a setup installed from a DEB and in the virtualenv, in `fleetspeak-server-bin/etc/fleetspeak-server` when running from a virtualenv.
+Add the following to the end of the file:

     ```bash
     stats_config: <
       address: "localhost:54451"